NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Alchemical Discoveries.md

 **Prerequisites** alchemical sciences methodology
 * * *
 You've devoted extra time in the lab to improve your knowledge of alchemy.
 You learn the formulas for two alchemical items each time you level up instead of one; these must still be elixirs or tools.

-The number of versatile vials you can create each day increases by 1 if you're an expert in Crafting, 2 if you're a master, or 3 if you're legendary.
+The number of versatile vials you can create each day increases by one if you're an expert in Crafting, two if you're a master, or three if you're legendary.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*